 How is brown fat different from other fat?

-Brown fat has generated interest among doctors and researchers for some time because it appears to be able to use regular body fat as fuel.
-And equally promising, it looks as if exercise may stimulate hormones that activate brown fat.
+Brown fat has generated interest among researchers because it appears to be able to use regular body fat as fuel.
+In addition, exercise may stimulate hormones that activate brown fat.

-Researchers are looking at whether brown fat's calorie-burning properties can be harnessed for weight loss.
-It's too soon to know whether these efforts will pay off.
+It's too soon to know whether brown fat's calorie-burning properties can be harnessed for weight loss.
 In the meantime, be sure to include physical activity in your weight management plans.